Stickybit-zz/playground-7srh7lld/statement.md

 # Java Programming Tests

-## Take a Java test
-The CodinGame Java online tests assess candidates' skills.
-They are perfect for pre-employment screening for developers.
-Most of the coding interview tools focus only on the candidates' ability to write efficient algorithms but algorithms are a tiny part of software development, mastering them is one skill among several other important skills.
-[CodinGame Assessment](https://www.codingame.com/work/solutions/coding-skill-assessment/) provides tests covering a wide scope of technical characteristics to evaluate candidates' ability to write good Java programs.

 ## Java Language
-These questions check the candidate’s ability to use functionalities that are well-known to Java developers.
+Questions which relates to the Java language check the candidate’s ability to use functionalities that are well-known to Java developers.
 Using the correct APIs and data structures determine the candidate's level of experience in the practice of the Java programming language.
-This skill is particularly important if you are looking for a developer who has to be quickly operational in a Java working environment.
+This skill is particularly important for a developer who has to be quickly operational in a Java working environment.

 An example of very simple task consists in writing a method which takes a string `str` as parameter and returns `true` if it equals to `"Hello World"`, `false` otherwise.